GerhardVisser/SirenSeq.jl/tutorials/Tutorial2.md

-# Lesson 2
+# Lesson 2: Audio Expressions

 ## Expressions

-In *SirenSeq* you compose audio by defining audio expressions.
+In *SirenSeq* you compose audio by defining **audio expressions**.
 The top audio expressions type is,
 ```julia
 abstract Exp
 ```
-All implementations of `Exp` are immutable so you cannot alter them once created.
-Atomic audio expressions are those that cannot be broken down into simpler expressions.
+All implementations of `Exp` are immutable so you cannot alter them once created.  **Atomic audio expressions** are those that cannot be broken down into simpler expressions.
 All atomic expressions belong to the type,
 ```julia
 abstract Atom <: Exp
 ```
-Atoms may correspond to multiple midi messages, they are atomic in that as expressions in the siren language they are atomic.
-The way that a atom is turned into midi is only determined when the midi is finally written; not during definition of expressions.
+Atoms may correspond to multiple midi messages (or to recorded audio in future versions), they are atomic in that, as expressions in the siren language, they cannot be broken down further.
+The way that an atom is turned into midi is only determined when the midi file is finally written; not during definition of expressions.

-The most common atom is `Note <: Atom`.
-You should not construct a `Note` object directly and it is not exported.
+The most common midi atom is `Note <: Atom`.
+You should not construct a `Note` object directly and the type is not exported by the *SirenSeq* module.
 Instead, a note can be constructed using `N`.
 Type `?N` into the julia terminal to see a description.
-You should see the type `IR` mentioned.  `IR` is used to in all function arguments which specify time intervals or time ratios.
+You should see the type `IR` mentioned.  `IR` is used in all function arguments which specify time intervals or time ratios.
 For example `1::IR` is a whole-note length while `1//3::IR` is a third-note length.
-The definition is simply
+The definition is simply,
 ```julia
 IR = Union{Int,Rational{Int}}
 ```